Thursday, August 10, 2023

 The heart of the cartouche displays a powerful image:

 The Loom: A bare-breasted woman, an unexceptional sight in ancient Egypt, is working a loom anchored to the wall.
-She is crouched on the floor as she methodically guides the shuttle with her left hand and holds the frame of the loom with her right hand.
+She crouches on the floor as she methodically guides the shuttle with her left hand and holds the frame of the loom with her right hand.
 She is creating a tapestry of green thread that resembles the crosshatching in the ‘fence’ symbol below.
 Her task is slow and repetitive, requiring patience and persistence, but allowing some creative expression.
-The loom is a universal tool and symbol and the tapestry made with it is a metaphor for the interwoven nature of existence.
-As the Weaver manipulates warp and weft she is mirroring the divine act of creating the universe, and the threads of the loom are a suggestion of the Thread of Fate.
+The loom is a universal tool and symbol, and the tapestry made with it is a metaphor for the interwoven nature of existence.
+As the Weaver manipulates warp and weft she is mirroring the divine act of creating the universe, and the threads of the loom suggest the Thread of Fate.

-This evocative image weaves together the mundane with the divine while the act of weaving raises questions of holiness and nurturing.
-The small cartouche that impinges on the central image also suggests ideas of holiness and nurturing.
+This evocative image weaves together the mundane with the divine just as the act of weaving suggests creation and nurturing.
+The small cartouche that impinges on the central image repeats the idea of holiness and nurturing.

-Weaving may have been a solitary task.
+Weaving is a solitary task.
 However, the growing and processing of wool and flax required the participation and labor of many members of society in complex relationships with each other.
+The fabrics created by the weaver would also benefit other people and society in general.

 The card’s title includes another triad of symbols:

-The Venus Symbol: Known for evoking emotions, Venus graces this card’s title field.
-The symbol of Venus is prominent in other tarot decks, especially on The Empress card, which often shows a pregnant woman.
+The Venus Symbol: Venus is known for evoking emotions, especially love.
+This symbol is prominent in other tarot decks, especially on The Empress card, which often shows a pregnant woman.
 In this card, working the loom is comparable to maternal care.
 Physical birthing was, for the most part, biologically inevitable, but striving for a more conscious and active role in transforming the world, the Weaver mirrors the goddess’s creativity.

 Numeral 6: The Pythagorean meaning of this number is harmony.
 It is the numerical value of the Hebrew letter Vav which appears at the top of the cartouche.
 Both letter and numeral link divine insight with successful earthly endeavors.